 If the judge sentences you to attend a Driver Intervention Program, there will be a cost associated with that program as well.
 In some circumstances, the Court may order an extended DIP program be completed, raising the cost substantially.
 In general, one 3-day program typically costs $200.
 To access the State of Ohio’s Driver Intervention Provider Program Database, please visit the Ohio Driver Intervention Program Directory website

-Estimated Cost Range: $200 to $400
+Cost Estimate: $200 – $400

-License Reinstatement Fee
+License Reinstatement Fees

 When you are charged with operating a vehicle under the influence of alcohol or drugs in Ohio, you are subject to a number of different types of license suspensions, ranging from 6 months to an indefinite period of time.
 Under the termination of your suspension, the Ohio Bureau of Motor Vehicles charges a reinstatement fee to restore your license privileges.
 In Ohio, the State typically charges a reinstatement fee of $475 after an OVI/DUI conviction.
 To learn more about Ohio Reinstatement fees, please visit the BMV website.